 Deutsche Bank is a defendant in cases concerning two RMBS trusts that were brought initially by RMBS investors and subsequently by HSBC, as trustee, in New York state court.
 The cases allege breaches of loan-level representations and warranties in the ACE Securities Corp.
 2006-FM1 and ACE Securities Corp.
 2007-ASAP1 RMBS offerings, respectively.
 Both cases were dismissed on statute of limitations grounds by the trial court on 28 March 2018.
 Plaintiff appealed the dismissals.
 On 25 April 2019, the First Department affirmed the dismissals on claims for breach of representations and warranties and for breach of the implied covenant of good faith and fair dealing, but reversed the denial of the motions for leave to file amended complaints alleging failure to notify the trustee of alleged representations and warranty breaches.
 HSBC filed amended complaints on 30 April 2019, and Deutsche Bank filed its answers on 3 June 2019.
 Discovery is ongoing.
 On 25 October 2019, plaintiffs filed two complaints (one by HSBC and one by a certificateholder) seeking to revive, under Sec.
-205(a) of the New York Civil Practice Law and Rules, the breach of representations and warranties claims as to which dismissal was affirmed in the case concerning ACE 2006-FM1.
+205(a) of the New York Civil Practice Law and Rules, the breach of representations and warranties claims as to which dismissal was affirmed in the case concerning ACE 2006-

+FM1.
 On 16 December 2019, Deutsche Bank moved to dismiss these actions.
 On 2 July 2022, the Court granted the motion to dismiss the certificateholder action.
 Plaintiff appealed to the First Department on 4 August 2022, and the First Department affirmed the dismissal on 2 March 2023.
-Plaintiff filed a motion for leave to appeal to the Court of Appeals on 3 April 2023.
+Plaintiff filed with the First Department a motion for leave to appeal to the Court of Appeals on 3 April 2023, which was denied on 29 June 2023.
+Plaintiff subsequently filed a motion for leave to appeal with the Court of Appeals on 7 August 2023.
 That motion remains pending.
 On 4 October 2022, the Court dismissed the HSBC action in light of the Court of Appeals' decision in the SL2 case described above.
 On 7 November 2022, plaintiff filed an appeal that remains pending.